MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 2. Copy and share session link with the sharer that you're trying to help, before selecting Start to launch a new Remote Help session.

    a.
-When the sharer navigates to the session link with the passcode embedded, they are 	able to directly get to the specific session.
+When the sharer navigates to the session link with the passcode embedded, they're 	able to directly get to the specific session.

    b.
 As an alternative, you can copy and share the 8-digit passcode with the sharer.
 The sharer can navigate to aka.ms/rh and follow the steps.